operaton/operaton/TESTING.md

 mvn test -Pdatabase,postgresql -Ddatabase.url=jdbc:postgresql:pgdb -Ddatabase.username=pguser -Ddatabase.password=pgpassword
 ```

-## Testing a Camunda-supported Database with Testcontainers
+## Testing a Operaton-supported Database with Testcontainers

 It is also possible to use Testcontainers to run the test suite agains a given database.
 To ensure that your database
 Docker image can be used this way, please perform the following steps: